git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 ## Session Mode

-* Press pad to start clip
-* Long press a pad to select the clip without starting it.
+* The pads on the grid start/record the clips.
+This depends on the clip launch and launch release settings (Bitwig only).
 * Press the **Stop Clip** button of the track and a pad to delete the clip.
 * Press the **Select** button of the track and a pad to duplicate the clip.